 Childhood obesity is associated with a higher chance of obesity, premature death, and disability in adulthood.
 But in addition to increased future risks, obese children experience breathing difficulties, increased risk of fractures, hypertension, early markers of cardiovascular disease, insulin resistance, and psychological effects.

-Take inspiration from Zaylen's story and make a difference in your life today and make sure to check out our health articles to help you along with your journey.
+Take inspiration from Zaylen's story and make a difference in your life today and make sure to check out our BJJ lifestyle hacks for ideas and tips to help you along with your journey.

 How long have you been doing jiu-jitsu for?

 Do you prefer BJJ in the gi or no-gi Jiu-Jitsu?

 It's wise to train both, but I personally enjoy the gi more no doubt.
 When I started out I didn't have a gi and would feel self-conscious about how I looked when I trained.
 When I got my gi those thoughts simply just vanished.
 Now it feels weird without it.
 Plus so much more is available in gi.